suptejas/turbocharge/README.md

 # TurboCharge

+Official Website : www.turbocharge.dev

 A turbocharged way of installing all the packages you would ever want!
 Turbocharge automatically tests if the installed packages are working correctly for you!

 ### Avaliability

 TurboCharge currently supports Windows, MacOS And Debian-Based Operating Systems.
 It uses a backend of apt, snap, brew and chocolatey, giving you a seamless and enjoyable experience!

 ## Installation

 Turbocharge can be installed using PyPI:

 ```
-pip3 install turbocharge==1.0.0
+pip3 install turbocharge
 ```

 Warning: The below line of code is deprecated, and is not recommended: